How to Wire a Switched GFCI Outlet: A Step-by-Step Guide

 Understanding the “Why”: Applications for a Switched GFCI Outlet

 As a licensed electrician, you know that installations must be not only compliant but also practical.
 A switched GFCI serves specific purposes where both ground-fault protection and switchable control are necessary.
-Common applications include controlling a garbage disposal from a countertop switch, managing power to a hydromassage tub pump, or providing a switched convenience outlet for specific equipment in workshops or basements.
-In bathrooms, where the electrical code for bathroom outlets is particularly stringent, a switched GFCI might control a ventilation fan that is separate from the lighting circuit.
+Common applications include controlling a garbage disposal from a countertop switch or providing switched control for specific equipment where both ground-fault protection and a switched disconnect are desired.
+In bathrooms, where the electrical code for bathroom receptacles is particularly stringent (GFCI protection is required for receptacles), a switched GFCI is used primarily for receptacles; ventilation fans and lighting are not generally required to be GFCI protected and are typically handled on their own circuits.

 The National Electrical Code (NEC) continuously evolves to enhance safety.
 It’s critical to understand how these updates affect your work, especially in sensitive areas.
 For instance, recent 2023 NEC changes have impacted receptacle installation near bathtubs and showers, reinforcing the need for correct GFCI application in these zones.